ShuklaLab/muSignAl/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Publication
-If you're using our tool and/or dataset, please cite:
+If you're using muSignAl, please cite:

 [Prasad B, Bjourson AJ, Shukla P. muSignAl: An algorithm to search for multiple omic signatures with similar predictive performance.
 Proteomics.
 2023 Jan;23(2):e2200252. doi: 10.1002/pmic.202200252.
 Epub 2022 Oct 3.
 PMID: 36076312.](https://doi.org/10.1002/pmic.202200252)
 ***